 In 2011, Jenny launched Brooklyn Robot Foundry at the New York City Maker Faire.
 The unique approach would combine kid-friendly projects with room for experimentation and creative design, resulting in working robots and elated, children.

-Today Brooklyn Robot Foundry is proud to welcome all builders to classes hosted by members of the franchise family, throughout NYC, at the Foundry’s Brooklyn headquarters, and online.
+Today Brooklyn Robot Foundry is proud to welcome all builders to classes hosted by members of the franchise family and at the Foundry’s Brooklyn headquarters.

 We can’t wait to build with you.
 In the meantime, here’s quick preview…

 Learn about upcoming programs, discounts, and other exciting news from the Foundry!